-Making sure you have the foundational elements in place is a great starting point for any website that is trying to increase organic traffic.
+Making sure you have the foundational elements in place is a great starting point for any website trying to increase organic traffic.

-Making sure you choose a web design company that integrates SEO throughout the design and development process is key to getting the most out of your website.
-When searching for a company to design your website, make sure you ask them key questions to gauge their skill set when it comes to, what we call, SEO Web Design.
-This will ensure search engine optimization is built into the design for maximum baseline value. – Bill, founder of Origin 77
+Choosing a web design company that integrates SEO throughout the design and development process is key to getting the most out of your website.
+When searching for a company to design your website, ask them key questions to gauge their skill set when it comes to, what we call, SEO Web Design.
+This will ensure search engine optimization is built into the design for maximum baseline value.

-Psychologist Jerome Bruner has uncovered some interesting studies that show while people only remember 10 percent of things they hear and 20 percent of what they have read, around 80 percent of people remember things they see or do.
+Psychologist Jerome Bruner has uncovered some exciting studies that show.
+At the same time, people only remember 10 percent of things they hear and 20 percent of what they have read, and around 80 percent of people remember things they see or do.

-Having photographs of your community that include the businesses, people, and key landmarks will bring your neighborhood to life.
+Having photographs of your community that include the businesses, people, and critical landmarks will bring your neighborhood to life.

 Encourage business owners and users to submit their photos of the neighborhood or photos taken during events – maybe even win a prize for the best photo.

-One of the biggest benefits of blogging for your chamber of commerce website is being able to attract high-quality leads.
-If you’re putting out valuable content on a consistent basis, you’ll be surprised how much your membership leads will skyrocket.
+One of the most significant benefits of blogging for your chamber of commerce website is attracting high-quality leads.
+If you’re putting out valuable content consistently, you’ll be surprised how much your membership leads will skyrocket.

-The other major benefit blogging will have on your website is the increased ability to gain local links that will help earn rankings with the search engines.
+The other significant benefit of blogging on your website is the increased ability to gain local links that will help earn rankings with the search engines.
 Companies who blog receive 97% more links to their website.

 If you don’t have the resources to create in-depth content on a consistent basis, you might want to leverage your community members to help write content based on their skill set.